Pinote111/Web-Design/README.md

-The "index.html" is the FINAL/COMPILATION of my project.
+The index.html file serves as the final compilation of the entire project.
+Thank you.
-THANK YOU.

 # ATTENTION HERE!